Collection Systems Committee

 The Committee has recently developed two Task Forces: Non-Dispersibles Task Force and Preventative Maintenance/Technology Task Force.
 The committee is currently recruiting members for these subgroups.
 If you’re interested in joining a task force, contact the committee below.

-Kara Johnston, Vice Chair
+Kara Johnston, Chair

 What does the Collection Systems Committee do?